aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 ✔ Do you want to edit override.ts file now?
 (Y/n) · no
 ```

-And then add the following statement to the `override.ts` file that was generated (`amplify/backend/awscloudformation/override.ts`):
+Next add the following statement to the `override.ts` file that was generated (`amplify/backend/awscloudformation/override.ts`):

 ```ts
 import { AmplifyRootStackTemplate } from "@aws-amplify/cli-extensibility-helper";